-Whether you're applying through ERAS or CaRMS, you'll need to use information in your residency CV to complete your residency application.
-Knowing exactly what to include in your residency CV can be challenging, and if your CV isn't put together correctly and doesn't demonstrate what makes you unique as a candidate, residency directors won't be convinced that you're a suitable match for their program.
-This blog will tell you exactly how to write a residency CV by exploring important sections to include, as well as an example, so you can ensure your CV and application will stand out among other candidates.
+Knowing exactly what to include in your residency CV for your ERAS or CaRMS application can be challenging, and if your CV isn't put together correctly and doesn't demonstrate what makes you unique as a candidate, residency directors won't be convinced that you're a suitable match for their program.
+I'll share exactly how to write a residency CV by exploring important sections to include, as well as sample residency resumes, so you can ensure your residency CV and application will stand out among other candidates.

 Residency CV Format

 A residency CV is typically between 3-5 pages in length and should utilize bullet points instead of complete sentences.
-The objective of your CV is to get the most important information across in a clear manner so it can be easily digested by program directors.
-This means that long sentences and paragraphs are not suitable.
 Normally, 2-5 bullet points is suitable for each entry and it's a good idea to begin each bullet with an action verb.
 For example, instead of writing “I was one of two individuals who participated in the development of Obstetric policies”, in one bullet simply write “assisted in developing Obstetric policies”.

 Residency CV Sections to Include